tylercasperson/RPS-Multiplayer/README.md

     * The game will track each player's wins and losses.

-    * Throw some chat functionality in there!
-No online multiplayer game is complete without having to endure endless taunts and insults from your jerk opponent.

     * Styling and theme are completely up to you.
 Get Creative!

     * Deploy your assignment to Github Pages.